shelajev/slowly-unhinged/plan.md

     *   Handling the Zoom OAuth flow to authenticate users.
     *   Acting as a **matchmaker**: storing and retrieving the live tunnel URL for each registered user, keyed by their Zoom screen name.
     *   **Proxying background imagery** from the companion's Cloudflare tunnel to the Zoom App so the webview never calls the tunnel domain directly (avoiding content-blocker rules).
-    *   Brokering the default nanobanana API key from Secret Manager and delivering it over the tunnel when an agent requests it.
+    *   (Temporarily disabled until 2024-11-14) Brokering the default nanobanana API key from Secret Manager and delivering it over the tunnel when an agent requests it.
     *   Tracking each agent's **last seen** activity and expiring registrations after five minutes of inactivity rather than five minutes from initial registration.

 2.  **The Local Agent (Native Companion App):** A native macOS application (built with Tauri) that the user installs.
 It runs silently in the background and manages the user's local processing infrastructure.
 Its responsibilities are: